jamesduv9/yang-patch_examples/README.md

 3. **replace** - Completely replaces a data resource with your provided value, this is dangerous, can see this used in IaC deployment where you have your desired state completely defined.
 4. **delete** - Does what it says, deletes an object, of the 4 mentioned here, this is the only one that doesn't require a value.

-YANG Patch also includes the move and insert operations, however, I was unable to get either working on iOS-XE.
-I believe this is because iOS relies on values within the data resource to specify its order, and doesn't rely on the lists to be ordered.
+YANG Patch also includes the move and insert operations, however, I was unable to get either working on IOS-XE.
+I believe this is because IOS relies on values within the data resource to specify its order, and doesn't rely on the lists to be ordered.
 For example, prefix-list has a required key of "no" to specify which order the prefix-list is interpreted.
 Using move or insert to place a new prefix list line before or after a specific place in a prefix-list doesn't make sense.

 ## Ghost configs